House Finch

 Sound of House FinchTheir song is a lengthy cheerful

-series of notes "chee-wee" that shifts rapidly from low to high notes,
+series of notes like "chee-wee" that shifts rapidly from low to high notes,

 House Finch song: